Photo Credit:

 The reader must learn early on what they can get out of this paper: is it a methods paper, are the results positive?
 If you fail to mention something important, like a key part of your method or a surprising result, the reader can feel confused or even manipulated.
 Therefore, the introduction has to at least hint at every key method, result, or other plot twists.

 The key to a strong introduction is to make the problems as specific as possible.
 The broader the problem, the more evidence you have to provide to show that you fixed it.
 More AutoML4EO papers than I can count present ‘designing neural networks is hard’ as the knowledge gap, but then only evaluate their methods with 1-2 specific satellite image datasets.
 In this case, the scope of the introduction is too broad for the evidence presented.
 You don’t solve the problem of design of ALL neural networks by showing results only from satellite image datasets.
-Instead, you need to present a knowledge gap specific to this type of data/problem.
+Instead, present a knowledge gap specific to this type of data/problem.

 Isaac Newton wrote: